BlueQuartzSoftware/DREAM3D/Documentation/Developer/CodeGuidelines.md

 ## Always Implement the "Big Three" in C++ Classes ##
-When writing C++ classes the programmer will always define the "Big Three" which are defined as
+When writing C++ classes the programmer will always define the "Big Three" which are defined as:

 - copy constructor
 - copy assignment operator
 - destructor